-A little while ago, I discovered a GREAT book on weaving T-shirt rug and other types of rag rugs.
+A little while ago, I discovered a GREAT book on weaving T-shirt rug, wall tapestries, and other types of rag rugs.

 The author’s passion is totally contagious, and I just have to try it!

 The whole process of building a simple rug loom and weaving a rug was lots of fun and surprisingly easy.

 I will share with you a couple of ways to build your own adjustable loom and some short cuts I learned on how to weave a T-shirt rug.